bashtools/mok/README.md

 **Fedora and MacOS:**
 * With multiple master nodes only the first master is set up
-* Containers cannot be stopped then restarted
+* Currently only single node clusters can be stopped and restarted

 **MacOS only:**
 * A recent version of Bash is required.